-History of Western Philosophy

-The course surveys the significant figures, movements and ideas of Western Philosophy within its cultural contexts.
+History of Western Philosophy (Alternate years 2010-2011) The course surveys the significant figures, movements and ideas of Western Philosophy within its cultural contexts.
 Beginning with three major Greek philosophers the course then looks at strands of Christian influence in late antiquity and the medieval period, attends to the influence of the Renaissance and the major philosophers of modernity.
 The course concludes by considering the philosophical seeds of postmodernity in significant figures in the nineteenth century.
 Prerequisite: EN 200.